>

 Along with a month dedicated to the awareness of mental well-being, organizations across the globe also celebrate World Mental Health Day annually on October 10th.
 The day holds a special meaning in the field of mental health advocacy.
 It provides a focused opportunity to bring attention to mental health issues on a single day for people worldwide.

-The day was established in 1992 as a result of the World Federation for Mental Health’s constant efforts.
+The day was established in 1992 as a result of the World Federation for Mental Health’s ongoing efforts.
 It acts as a platform for promoting mental health awareness globally and organizing actions to support mental health everywhere.

 The Importance of Raising Awareness